 As a member of The Biomechanics Group, Geoffrey specializes in various areas of interdisciplinary research and in vivo, in vitro, and in silico experimentation methods.
 His primary research focuses on hip joint biomechanics and preservation methods, in efforts to outline a path for joint restoration and improving musculoskeletal health.
 Geoffrey is currently examining joint preservation techniques, using a state-of-the-art robotic manipulator, in collaboration with the Mechanics in Medicine Laboratory, to better understand the effects of morphology, capsular ligaments, microinstability, implants, and surgery on joint mechanics.

 Prior to joining Imperial College London, Geoffrey worked at the University of Ottawa’s Human Movement Biomechanics Laboratory, where he pursued his PhD and examined the effects of cam femoroacetabular impingement on hip joint loading.
 Geoffrey determined pathoanatomical and functional characteristics associated with clinical symptoms and simulated subject-specific finite element models, to determine which individuals were at a greater risk of early hip joint degeneration.

 Geoffrey's interdisciplinary approach and ongoing research have led to numerous published contributions and presentations at international conferences.
-His work has been well received in the orthopaedics and biomechanics communities, with recognitions from the American Academy of Orthopaedic Surgeons, Orthopaedic Research Society, Canadian Medical and Engineering Society, International Society of Biomechanics, and Clinical Orthopaedics and Related Research©, for his scientific contributions.
+His work has been well received in the orthopaedics and biomechanics communities, with recognitions from the American Academy of Orthopaedic Surgeons, Orthopaedic Research Society, Canadian Medical and Biological Engineering Society, International Society of Biomechanics, and Clinical Orthopaedics and Related Research©, for his scientific contributions.

 - Joint preservation and early surgical intervention